activeprospect/integration-harness/README.md

 ## Web UI

 Tests can also be run interactively, via a web UI.
-From the directory where the integration is checked out, run `harness --server` to start up the server, then visit [http://localhost:3000](http://localhost:3000).
+From the directory where the integration is checked out, run `harness --server` to start up the server, then visit [http://localhost:3033](http://localhost:3033) (you can change that port by specifiying a value with `--port`).
 You'll be presented with links to access the various aspects of the integration module: run methods like `validate()`, `request()`, and `response()`, or launch the module's UI, if applicable.

 If the integration's rich UI isn't styled as it would be in the app, a quick-and-dirty hack is to add this line to the `<head>` tag of the integration's `/lib/ui/public/index.html`.
 Just remember to remove it before committing or publishing!